Lineage as the Heart of Ritual: How we Invoke Lineage through Ritual in Our Households and Our Lives

 Lineage is at the heart of ritual.
 By exploring this relationship, we can bring a new appreciation to seeing and being in our households during this period of the pandemic, and beyond.

 These talks explore the view of lineage as ritual, the Sakyong lineage, how lineage empowers ritual, and how we can further our training as umdzes and chöpöns to manifest from a deeper level.
-There will be one Live session with the Ritual Academy staff May 26th at 7:30pm ET.

 Topics covered in the class will be: